 Honors Option (H-Option)

-An honors option contract is an agreement between a Honors student and a faculty instructor that allows the student to turn a standard course into an honors course.
+An honors option contract is an agreement between an Honors Program student and a professor that allows the student to turn a standard course into an honors course.

 Appropriate Use of Honors Option